 Another high-tech logo animation, the Quick Glitch Logo delivers a barrage of glitch effects before revealing your logo.
 This is a wonderful template for a Youtuber building a brand, or any organization with a youthful target audience.
 The template comes in 2 varieties, one in black & white and the other in color.

-This 2-pack of logo sting animations are versatile enough to be used for just about any brand.
-The animations are composited over a background of your choosing, so you can just drop any image into the template to personalize it.
+This 2-pack of logo sting animations is versatile enough to be used for just about any brand.
+The animations are composited over a background of your choosing, so you can just drop an image into the template to personalize it.
 You can also customize the logo, company name, and text fields, so there’s really a lot of possibilities with these 2 animations.

 Here we’ve got a pair of glitch-effect logo stings that are great for commercials, presentations, slideshows, or event videos.
 All you need to do is copy in your logo and you’re good to go.
 Of course, if you’d like to customize further, there’s a field that’s perfect for your website or slogan.
 And you can also change the colors or remove the background to achieve whatever look you’d like!

 21. Glossy Logo Reveal

 This amazing logo opener transforms your logo image into a full 3D production with multiple cameras and lighting rigs.
 It feels big, so if you want to leave an impactful impression with your audience–this is the animation to make them say “wow”.
 On top of that, there are also 4 versions to choose from with different lighting and color effects.

 A cinematic reveal for dramatic productions, this is a fantastic opener for your next mini-movie, YouTube channel, theatrical trailer, or presentation.
 Impress your audience with high production value just before revealing your logo in style.
 This powerful template gives any video editor the ability to create an opening sequence straight out of Hollywood.

 Part 2: How to Use Logo Reveal Templates in 3 Easy Steps